jrpepin/Breadwinner/results/bw_analysis_2014.md

 <<dd_do: quietly>>
 use "$SIPP14keep/bw_transitions.dta", clear

-// must first drop wave 1 because we only know status, not transitions into breadwinning

-drop if wave==1 // shouldn't actually drop anyone because bw_transitions drops wave 1
+// drop wave 1 because we only know status, not transitions into breadwinning drop if wave==1 // shouldn't actually drop anyone because bw_transitions drops wave 1

 ********************************************************************************